A new medical examiner system is being rolled-out across England and Wales to provide greater scrutiny of deaths.

 Medical examiners are senior medical doctors who are contracted for a number of sessions a week to undertake medical examiner duties, outside of their usual clinical duties.
 They are trained in the legal and clinical elements of death certification processes.

-Medical examiner offices at acute trusts are staffed by a team of medical examiners, supported by medical examiner officers.
+Medical examiner offices in England are hosted by acute trusts (and a small number of specialist trusts).
+They are staffed by a team of medical examiners, supported by medical examiner officers.

 The role of these offices is to examine deaths to: